Skip to main content

 3. The network performs on-chain reward calculations within its middleware to determine the distribution of rewards.

-Source of Data for Network On-Chain Reward Calculations
+Source of Data for Network On-Chain Reward Calculations:

 For each epoch, networks obtain their staking information through our system.
 Additionally, all operators register through the network, providing necessary details such as commission rates, fixed payments, and other relevant conditions.
 This registration process ensures that networks have the required data to perform accurate on-chain reward calculations in their middleware.